UCR-Labs/coope-logic-ts/README.md

   - Auxiliar function to get the products from Firebase.
   - Resolves on returning all the products or rejects with an error on failure.

+- **getBusinesses(db: Firestore): Promise<Business[]>**

+  - Gets all business from localstorage.
+  - Resolves on returning all business or rejects with an error on failure.

+- **fetchBusinessesFromFirebase(db: Firestore): Promise<Business[]>**

+  - Gets all business from firebase.
+  - Resolves on returning all business or rejects with an error on failure.

+- **getBusinessById(db: Firestore, id: string): Promise<Business | null>**

+  - Gets a business from localstorage.
+  - Resolves on returning a business or rejects with an error on failure.

+- **fetchBusinessFromFirebase(db: Firestore, id: string): Promise<Business | null>**

+  - Gets a business from firebase.
+  - Resolves on returning a business or rejects with an error on failure.

 ## Usage

 Here is an example demonstrating how to use these functions to check for the existence of a key, set the key if it does not exist, and then retrieve the value: